cookiecutter/cookiecutter-django/docs/nodejs-with-docker.rst

 .. _`Node.js`: https://nodejs.org/en/

-*Note, all paths given are relative to the generated project's root.*
+*All paths are relative to the generated project's root.*

+.. _nodewithdocker-prereq:

 Prerequisites
 -------------